Guide to different types of cryptocurrencies

 Last important tips:

 - DYOR: Do your own research or DYOR is a common expression used in the cryptocurrency community.
-And we think it’s one of the better ones.
-Because it means that new users should before they jump straight in, start with taking your time to understand what cryptocurrencies are.
+Because it means that new users should before they jump straight in, start with taking the time to understand what cryptocurrencies are.

 - You need to be in control of your own crypto: You can’t completely trust that an exchange will always protect your cryptocurrencies.
-Remember it’s you that is in control of your own crypto, not the exchange, not a bank, or a government.
 Therefore you need to make sure that you also are storing your crypto somewhere safe.
 A hardware wallet is a way to to go, find a good wallet for you in our wallet comparisons.

 Other popular guides: